RednibCoding/NonoGL/README.md

   Draws the loaded image at the specified position.

-- **`void nnDrawImagePortion(nnImage image, int x, int y, nnRecf srcRec)`** Draws a portion of the loaded image.
+- **`void nnDrawImagePortion(nnImage image, int x, int y, nnRecf srcRec)`** Draws a portion of the loaded image at the specified position.

 - **`void nnFlipImage(nnImage image, bool flipX, bool flipY)`** Flips the given image on the given axies.

 - **`void nnRotateImage(nnImage *image, float degrees)`**
-  Sets the rotateation of the given image to the given degrees.
+  Sets the rotation of the given image to the given degrees.

 - **`void nnScaleImage(nnImage *image, float scaleX, float scaleY)`** Sets the scale of the given image to the given scale values.

 - **`void nnFreeImage(nnImage image)`**
-  Frees the given image
+  Frees the given image.

 ### Pixmap Management and Drawing

 - **`nnPixmap *nnCreatePixmap(int width, int height)`**
-  Creates a Pixmap with the given width and height.
+  Creates a pixmap with the given width and height.

 - **`nnPixmap *nnCreatePixmapFromImage(nnImage image);`**
-  Creates a Pixmap from an image.
+  Creates a pixmap from an image.

 - **`nnColorf nnReadPixel(nnPixmap *pixmap, int x, int y);`** Read a pixel from the given pixmap.

 - **`void nnUpdatePixmap(nnPixmap *pixmap)`**
-  Update pixels that have changed in the given Pixmap.
+  Update pixels that have changed in the given pixmap.
 Only updates pixels that have actually changed.

-- **`void nnDrawPixmap(nnPixmap *pixmap, int x, int y)`** Draws the Pixmap to the screen at the given coordinates.
+- **`void nnDrawPixmap(nnPixmap *pixmap, int x, int y)`** Draws the pixmap to the screen at the given coordinates.

 - **`void nnFlipPixmap(nnPixmap *pixmap, bool flipX, bool flipY)`** Flips the given pixmap on the given axies.